 The Epilepsy Foundation invited me to Washington DC where I spoke in front of Congress about job discrimination.
 Afterward, I met Congressman Rush Holt who shook my hand, congratulated me on my courage and perseverance, and shed a tear as he told me about heartwarming moments watching his sister grow up with Epilepsy.

 During my years of writing in the health field and over 15 years behind my belt, I began writing for a herbalist.
-I used many things I learned and applied it to my own life.
+I used many things I learned and applied them to my own life.
 Amazingly, my seizures decreased, eventually stopped and fifteen years later I was able to drive again.

-I was intrigued with herbals, vitamins, food for medicine, and the natural life (alternative medicine).
+I was intrigued with herbals, vitamins, food for medicine, and natural life (alternative medicine).
 I researched for over five years and collected valuable information and completed my book, The Complete Herbal Guide: A Natural Approach to Healing the Body and Maintaining Optimal Health Using Herbal Supplements, Vitamins, Minerals, Fruits, Vegetables and Alternative Medicine.

 I started with a blog of 400, then created a website of 10,000 monthly visitors to a redesigned website that brings an insane amount of monthly visitors.

 Some would be satisfied to accomplish what I’ve achieved with the struggles I have to face.
 Yet I am still determined to reach higher levels of success.
 I want to speak in front of large groups about the importance of a healthy lifestyle.
-I want to teach others about the power of positive thinking and most of all I want to help others who struggle will a disability.
+I want to teach others about the power of positive thinking and most of all I want to help others who struggle will an illness, disease, disorder, and disability.
 My mission is to make a difference.
 I want to help improve the lives of millions.

-I realize no matter what age you are you can transform your life and create the life you always wanted for yourself.
+I realize no matter what age you are or what illness you are suffering from you can transform your life and create the life you always wanted for yourself.
 A life filled with happiness, inner peace, good health, and positivity.